psto/stojanow.com/README.md

-# STOJANOW.COM
+# Stojanow.com

-Piotr Stojanow's personal site.
+My personal site.
 All the essays, tweetstorms, book notes and blog in one place.

 ## Copyright & License

+I made the site with [Nuxt.js](https://nuxtjs.org) and [Tailwinds CSS](https://tailwindcss.com/).
+The code is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) so feel free to copy and adjust it to your own needs 🚀

-All text on this site is licensed under a [Creative Com­mons At­tri­bu­tion-NonCom­mer­cial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/">).
+All text on the site is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/">).

-Build on [Jekyll](https://jekyllrb.com).
-The theme is based on Cactus Theme by [Cactus Authors](https://github.com/koenbok/Cactus/blob/master/AUTHORS) (released under the MIT License), ported by [Nick Balestra](https://github.com/nickbalestra/kactus).

-Customized and redesigned with Tailwind CSS by [Piotr Stojanow](https://github.com/psto).